What to know about insurance agent licenses and bonds

 Most states require a surety bond to sell insurance.
 Also known as insurance producer bonds, fidelity bonds, and insurance broker bonds, surety bonds offer financial protection to any clients harmed by negligent or fraudulent acts from their insurance agent.

 Some states require an entire brokerage to have a surety bond for the company and its agents.
 In other states, each broker must be individually bonded.
-The cost of an insurance surety bond primarily depends on the size of the bond purchased.
+The cost of a surety bond primarily depends on the size of the bond.

 For example, using the same four states whose license requirements we evaluated:

-- Florida requires that an insurance agency have a $35,000 surety bond
+• Florida requires that title insurance agencies have a $35,000 surety bond.

-- Georgia requires a $50,000 surety bond for insurance agencies
+• Georgia requires a $50,000 surety bond for surplus lines brokers.

-To provide protection for themselves, insurance agents will typically consider the following policies:
+To provide protection for themselves, insurance agents and brokers will typically consider the following policies:

 While insurance and bonds may differ, both are key to a business’s risk management strategy.